English rib stitch

 - this creates the typical volume

-🧵 Main variations
+🧵 Main variants

 – Classic English rib